BenMcMillen/HandGestureRobot/README.md

 # Usage
 - Python 3.10.9 is used
-- Mediapipe and opencv python libraries are used to deveop the program
+- Mediapipe and opencv python libraries are used to develop the program
-- Simply plug arduino into serial port and change the value of the serial port in the fingersensor.py file
+- Simply plug Arduino into the serial port and change the value of the serial port in the fingersensor.py file
-- run the python program such (webcam display should open to device)
+- Run the Python program such (webcam display should open to device)
-- Program should now communicate correctly to the arduino
+- The program should now communicate correctly to the Arduino

 # Project Images
 **Vehicle and Receiver**